FBI Director Claims Bureau Investigating Over 5,000 Terrorism Cases Around The World

 Wray’s statements were followed by a dispatch from Russell Travers, the acting director of the National Counterterrorism Center.
 Travers contested that interest in global and local terrorism has grown exponentially over the past 15 years.

-“Our terrorist identifies database has expanded by well over an order of magnitude since 2003,” Travers told the Committee.
+“Our terrorist identities database has expanded by well over an order of magnitude since 2003,” Travers told the committee.

 Based on Wray and Travers’ testimony, it is unclear whether the United States is actually winning the war on terrorism.
-The 2017 Global Terrorism Index identified a 22% drop in the number of terrorism deaths around the world from its peak in 2014, largely due to the steady defeat of Boko Haram in Nigeria and the deterioration of ISIL, whose desperate last-gasp measures inflated the terrorism statistics.
+The 2017 Global Terrorism Index identified a 22 percent drop in the number of terrorism deaths around the world from its peak in 2014, largely due to the steady defeat of Boko Haram in Nigeria and the deterioration of ISIL, whose desperate last-gasp measures inflated the terrorism statistics.
 However, some disturbing trends have emerged.
 More nations saw a death by terrorist attack last year than in any year of this century, and over two-thirds of indexed nations reported a terrorist attack.
 Furthermore, the disbanding of these organizations still leaves a number of their displaced followers unaccounted for and at large.
 Many of these individuals are the source for the type of HVE attack that Wray is warning against.